Hep C and Alcohol

-If you believe that you or a loved one are suffering from alcohol use, it is recommended to seek out professional medical help.
+If you believe that you or a loved one is suffering from alcohol abuse, it is best to seek professional medical help.
 Your healthcare specialist can provide you with a treatment plan that can guide you in your path to recovery.

-“Hepatitis C Questions and Answers for the Public.”
-Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 28 July 2020, www.cdc.gov/hepatitis/hcv/cfaq.htm.
+- “Hepatitis C Questions and Answers for the Public,” Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 28 July 2020.

-Lieber, Charles S. “Alcohol and Hepatitis C.” National Institute on Alcohol Abuse and Alcoholism, U.S. Department of Health and Human Services, pubs.niaaa.nih.gov/publications/arh25-4/245-254.htm.
+- Lieber, Charles S. “Alcohol and Hepatitis C,” National Institute on Alcohol Abuse and Alcoholism, U.S. Department of Health and Human Services.